risawitama/verbose-potato/README.md

-## I used to be addicted to soap, but I'm clean now.
+## I wanted to be a tailor but I didn't suit the job